-- The Municipal Government Act (MGA) authorizes Council to establish and amend bylaws. - Section 692 of the MGA requires that a municipality hold a public hearing prior to giving second reading to a proposed bylaw. - No Local Planning Document (e.g., Area Structure Plan) exists for the area; therefore, the County's Municipal Development Plan (MDP) provides the overarching land use policies for this application.
+- Section 692 of the MGA requires that a municipality hold a public hearing prior to giving second reading of a proposed bylaw. - No Local Planning Document (e.g., Area Structure Plan) exists for the area; therefore, the County's Municipal Development Plan (MDP) provides the overarching land use policies for this application.